gift-surg/NiftyMIC/monaifbs/README.md

 *Note*: MONAI and monaifbs require Python versions >= 3.6.

+*Note*: A CUDA compatible GPU is recommended for training.
+Inference can be run both on GPU or on CPU.

 ## Training
 A python script was developed to train a [dynUNet][dynUnettutorial] model using [MONAI][monai].